TwinPush/api-docs/devices.md

 # Devices

-Device model represent real devices, which means that there must be a correspondence with a user's device.
-Right now Android and iOS devices are supported.
+The _device_ model is a representation of a phisical device that can be registered in the TwinPush platform (like a smartphone or a tablet).
+Android and iOS devices are supported.

 **Available methods**